agostinagranja/powerBI-projects/README.md

 # Power BI projects
-#### This repository helps me gather all of the Power BI dashboards I made.
-You will find a _description_ of each project, a _video_ demonstration of the dashboard, and the _PBIX file_.
+#### This repository helps me gather all of the Power BI dashboards I make.
+You will find a _description_ of each project, a _screenshoot_ of the dashboard, and the _PBIX file_.

 ## Content
 1. Personal finances